Against Romanticism: From Enlightenment to Enfrightenment and the Culture of

 of the socio-political fault lines in today’s culture, cultural practitioners

-can create a new democratic spirit with an emphasis on the value of ordinary
+can create a new democratic spirit (a ‘culture of resistance’) emphasising the value of ordinary

 people, while at the same time making an important contribution to the fight